renatolond/mastodon-twitter-poster/README.md

 ## Setup

+Note: If you are running side-by-side with Mastodon or other sidekiq-using software, you need to configure redis to avoid issues with mixed jobs.
+More info at the end.

 You need to install Yarn and Ruby 2.4.4.
 Yarn has installation instructions for several OSs here: https://yarnpkg.com/lang/en/docs/install/ and Ruby can be installed either using RVM (https://rvm.io/rvm/install) or rbenv (https://github.com/rbenv/rbenv#installation).
 After you have ruby and yarn setup, you'll need to do:

 ```